cunger/escape-velocity/content/about.md

 ## Volunteering

-I enjoy being an active member of [Nuklearia](https://nuklearia.de/) and deputy chairman of [Ada Germany](https://ada-deutschland.de/).
+I enjoy being an active member of [Nuklearia](https://nuklearia.de/), and try to grow into being deputy chairman of [Ada Germany](https://ada-deutschland.de/).

 I also deeply care about marine conservation and volunteered with two organizations so far: